Grand jury declines to indict woman in Emmett Till killing - NewsBreak

 In June, a group searching the basement of the Leflore County Courthouse discovered the unserved arrest warrant charging Donham, then-husband Roy Bryant and brother-in-law J.W.
 Milam in Till’s abduction in 1955.
 While the men were arrested and acquitted on murder charges in Till’s subsequent slaying, Donham, 21 at the time, was never taken into custody.

 The 14-year-old Chicago boy was visiting relatives in Mississippi when he and some other children went to the store in the town of Money where Carolyn Bryant worked.
-Relatives told the AP that Till had whistled at the white woman, but denied that he touched her as she’d claimed.
+Relatives told the AP that Till had whistled at the white woman, but denied that he touched her.

-In an unpublished memoir obtained last month by the AP, Donham said Milam and her husband brought Till to her in the middle of the night for identification but that she tried to help the youth by denying it was him.
+In an unpublished memoir obtained last month by The Associated Press, Donham said Milam and her husband brought Till to her in the middle of the night for identification but that she tried to help the youth by denying it was him.
 She claimed that Till then volunteered that he was the one they were looking for.

 Till’s battered, disfigured body was found days later in a river, where it was weighted down with a heavy metal fan.
 The decision by his mother, Mamie Till Mobley, to open Till’s casket for his funeral in Chicago demonstrated the horror of what had happened and added fuel to the civil rights movement.